KenfyV2/StarResonanceDamageCounter-EN/README.md

 [![pnpm](https://img.shields.io/badge/pnpm-10.13.1-orange.svg)](https://pnpm.io/)

 > **Note:** This is a fork of [dmlgzs/StarResonanceDamageCounter](https://github.com/dmlgzs/StarResonanceDamageCounter).
-> This fork provides English translations of Chinese text in the code, comments, and documentation.
 > All credit for the original work goes to dmlgzs and contributors.
+> This fork provides English translations for user-facing text (README, UI, messages).
+> Code comments remain in Chinese.
+Contributions to translate comments are welcome!
 > English translation provided by [KenfyV2]

 A real-time combat data statistics tool for the game *Star Resonance*.
 It uses network packet capture technology to analyze combat data in real-time, providing damage statistics, DPS calculations, and more.